Alfons Jēgers: Biography

 Jēgers came from a poor family and in the first years he played football barefoot with a "ball" made from papers and old clothes in the street.
 At the age of 16 he caught the attention of the trade-union football team.
 He soon emerged as a very talented footballer and his popularity was on the rise as he scored the single late goal in the victory for his team against the renowned Rīgas FK.
-In 1939 Jēgers played his single international football match for Latvia.

-In 1940 when Latvian sports life was reorganized according to Soviet standards Jēgers played for Dinamo Riga with which he went on a tourney to Moscow, Kiev and Tbilisi.
-After German occupation Nazis sent him to Stutthof concentration camp where Jēgers caught typhus and was close to death.
-However, he survived and after the end of World War II he returned to both football and ice-hockey.
-From 1946 to 1948 he played football with Dinamo Riga, when it was merged with Daugava Rīga he became a player of Daugava.
-From 1950 to 1952 he was the captain of Daugava, in 1951 - the best goalscorer for the club in the Soviet Top League.
-Jēgers had to retire from football when after the 1952 season Daugava got relegated from the top league and in the whole season Jēgers as a forward hadn't scored a single goal.
+In 1939, Jēgers played his single international football match for Latvia.
+In 1940. when Latvian sports life was reorganized according to Soviet standards, Jēgers played for Dinamo Riga with which he went on a tourney to Moscow, Kiev and Tbilisi.
+After the German occupation, Nazis sent him to Stutthof concentration camp where Jēgers caught typhus and was close to death.
+However, he survived and after the end of World War II he returned to both football and ice hockey.

+From 1946 to 1948, he played football with Dinamo Riga, when it was merged with Daugava Rīga he became a player of Daugava.
+From 1950 to 1952, he was the captain of Daugava.
+In 1950, he was given the title Master of Sports in hockey.
+In 1951, he was awarded the title Merited Master of Sports and was recognized as the best goal scorer for the club in the Soviet Top League.
+Jēgers had to retire from football when, after the 1952 season, Daugava was relegated from the top league and in the whole season Jēgers hadn't scored a single goal.

 In ice hockey Jēgers made a career only after World War II when he became a player with Dinamo Rīga.
-He played hockey on a professional level until 1957.
-Later he worked in coaching.
+He played hockey on a professional level until 1957, with the exception of the 1951-52 season.
+He later worked in coaching.